midofemi/Source_Code_Analysis_Git/README.md

 # Running a GitHub Source Code Analysis
-This project is a web-based code analysis assistant that lets users submit a GitHub repository URL, automatically clones the repo, processes the Python source files using LangChain, and creates embeddings with OpenAI to enable intelligent code-related Q&A. It uses ChromaDB as the vector store and provides a conversational interface powered by a memory-enabled OpenAI chat model.
+This project is a web-based code analysis assistant that lets users submit a GitHub repository URL, automatically clones the repo, processes the Python source files using LangChain, and creates embeddings with OpenAI GPT to enable intelligent code-related Q&A. It uses ChromaDB as the vector store and provides a conversational interface powered by a memory-enabled OpenAI chat model.

 ![alt text](image.png)